jaspinwall/revv/README.md

 The controllers are left generic to allow the demonstration of the callback feature.

-It is the Rails philosophy to keep the controllers thin, to restrict the models to act mostly on persisting and retrieving records and to create Plain Old Ruby Objects (POGO) to deal with business logic that requires more than one model.
+It is the Rails philosophy to keep the controllers thin, to restrict the models to act mostly on persisting and retrieving records and to create ActiveSupport::Concern and Plain Old Ruby Objects (POGO) to deal with business logic or code that requires access to more than one model.

-To keep this application simple, I have created a module Stripe to be mixed into the
+To keep this application simple, I have created a ActiveSupport::Concern module StripeConnect to be mixed into the StripeController using 'include StripeConnect'.
+StripeConnect implements the logic to connect Stripe account with OAuth.

 The product model has the class method Product.allowed_to_create? which returns a boolean that determines whether the logged user is allowed to create a new product.
 This method